Pride Night: National Hockey League

 The first Pride Night in the National Hockey League (NHL) was held on March 30, 2011, when the San Jose Sharks hosted the Dallas Stars.
 In 2013, the NHL partnered with You Can Play to address the issue of homophobia in ice hockey.
 In February 2017, the Sharks used rainbow tape for their ice hockey sticks during a game against the Buffalo Sabres.
 By the 2017–18 season, all 31 NHL teams were hosting a Pride Night, with players often using rainbow-colored tape on their ice hockey sticks.
 The next season, several players on the Vancouver Canucks wore rainbow-themed jerseys during their Pride Night game on March 13, 2019.
 By the 2022–23 season, roughly half of all NHL teams had players wear rainbow-themed jerseys during warmups on Pride Nights.

+On December 10, 2025, the trailer for the series Heated Rivalry was aired at the Pride Night game between the Montreal Canadiens and the Tampa Bay Lightning.

+Controversies

+2023 Pride Tape ban and jersey ban

-However, players on several teams expressed opposition to the jerseys, often on religious grounds or, in the case of Russian players, safety concerns stemming from anti-LGBTQ laws in Russia.
+In 2023, players on several teams expressed opposition to the Pride jerseys, often on religious grounds or, in the case of Russian players, safety concerns stemming from anti-LGBTQ laws in Russia.
 As a result, in mid-2023, the NHL promulgated rules barring teams from donning rainbow-themed jerseys or using rainbow-colored tape.
+The Pride Tape ban was repealed in late October 2023, though the jersey ban remains in place.

+Cancelled Pride Nights

+On August 28, 2026, the Dallas Stars announced they would not be hosting a Pride Night for the first time in five years.

+Women's National Basketball Association

+The Women's National Basketball Association (WNBA) was the first professional sports league to establish a formal Pride campaign, doing so in 2014.
+Although the WNBA quickly developed a large lesbian fan following after its debut in 1997, the league largely avoided broad association with the LGBTQ community during its early years.
+The league shifted its approach in 2014, saying that it was the first sports league to appeal specifically to gay men and lesbians, with special T-shirts and a Pride Day game on national television.
+League president Laurel Richie told ESPN that its Pride shirts were the best-selling item on the league's webstore and in its retail store in New York City.
+Individual WNBA teams have attracted positive attention for their Pride Night or Pride Day events, with the notable exception of the San Antonio Stars, which did not acknowledge Pride during their designated game, and whose player Sophia Young had posted on her Twitter account in opposition to same-sex marriage in San Antonio.